ForModLabUHel/forClimate/README_callprebas.md

 ###the climate data set-up.
 prebascoefficients<-function(siteInfo_siteX,initVar_siteX,siteCoords,startYear_of_simulation,verbose)
 ```

+The current climate and the climate scenario are loaded once and maintained in memory for subsequent
+calls to *prebascoecffients*.

 >[!NOTE]
 >Currently *prebascoefficients* uses the *data/CurrClim.rdata* and *data/CanESM2.rcp45.rdata*
 >as the current climate and climate scenario respectively.
 These two files are of considerable size